whblondeau/mrs_e/stories/route-66-poker_run.md

 “Oh shit - _Hell’s_ Angels?
 That’s what you mean by ‘outlaw’?”

 “Yeah, Izzy, but the HA’s aren’t usually a problem, not for civilians anyway.
 They just don’t have much to prove.
-There are other clubs though, and some of them...
-Some of them, especially the associate clubs, have a lot to prove.
+There are other clubs though, and some of them… Some of them, especially the associate clubs, have a lot to prove.
 Like Republican politicians or guys with tiny dicks who buy big trucks.
 Gotta be more extreme to get noticed.

 “And sometimes people are just fucking evil, and there are clubs where lots of evil assholes coagulate.”
 She sighed.
 “But one thing I can tell you about just about every outlaw club on the planet?